sveltejs/kit/.changeset/khaki-schools-invent.md

 '@sveltejs/adapter-node': patch
 ---

-Only send cache header when static resource is 200
+fix: only send cache header when static resource is 200